Providing comfort in challenging times

 The beverages industry has improved its performance in the earliest stage of Brand Intimacy, sharing, by 23 percent.
 This suggests that, during the pandemic, more consumers were emotionally connecting to beverage brands than in our previous study.
 In fact, the percentage of customers in some form of intimacy with beverage brands has grown 16 percent.
 Bonding and fusing scores have remained the same.

 The beverages industry ranks 20 percent higher than the cross-industry average of all brands in our study for consumers willing to pay 20 percent more for their products.
 This highlights that consumers value beverage brands highly and are willing to pay more for their favorite beverages.
-In fact, beverage brands rank second out of 10 industries for consumers willing to pay 20 percent more, demonstrating how essential they have become to consumers during the pandemic.

 Perhaps one of the internet’s best quarantine moments came early on from the actor Stanley Tucci and his Negroni mixing tutorial.
 This homemade moment became a meme and spawned competing tutorials and talk show parodies.
 Its success came as validation of how many of us were coping (or hoping to) while at home.
 At the opposite end of the pandemic, Ryan Reynolds Aviation Gin’s back-to-school spot called out what many parents were feeling or dreading.

 In addition to our Brand Intimacy findings, which center on how consumers feel about their brand relationships, we are also looking at how brands themselves have behaved and communicated during the pandemic.
 We have captured a language analysis from company websites and outbound social, focusing on 5 brands and encompassing 519,056 words.